This work, “Strong Towns music: strong music scenes”, is a derivative of the following works by Strong Towns:

 In the traditional scene, increased private investment supported subsequent increases in public investment.
 Growing community wealth increased community capacity.

 In the modern scene, public investment is used to induce subsequent private investment.
-This is where music grants and non-profit operating grants come in.
+This is where artist grants and non-profit operating grants come in.

-And no matter how much you love the programming that comes out of non-profit organizations, many – almost all! – of these organizations would fail to build wealth for their community without public funding.
+And no matter how much you love the programming that comes out of non-profit organizations, many of these organizations would fail to build wealth for their community without public financing of operations.

 Policy has focused on making the flow of capital as great as possible while encouraging local communities not to bother about retaining that capital.
 So long as the flow keeps expanding, the fact that it flows right through and out the drain is immaterial.

 Scenes will build stability and prosperity when they are:

 - Redirecting the flow of capital so that it stays in the community longer, in turn growing local capacity and providing greater community benefits.

 - Making low-stakes space for artists (people in the community with crazy ideas and the passion to run with them) to fail quickly, learn, and get back to creating.

 - Accelerating success by aggressively growing enterprises that import capital into the community.

 - Allowing the community to grow incrementally again—to thicken up and become more productive while shunning the large leaps and silver bullet projects that are a distraction today and a drag on future prosperity.